Guided Tour

 NORTH ELEVATION, HISTORIC STRUCTURE

 The north elevation has been altered during the three major renovations to the building.
-Original are the two segmented arched design from the other windows.
-The eastern dormer and one of the eastern second floor windows had to be removed during the 1990's renovation to connect the annex.
-The two central first floor windows are both wider and set within complex eight part architraves.
+Original are the two segmented arched design windows.
+The eastern dormer and one of the eastern second floor windows had to be removed during the 1990s renovation to connect the annex.
+The two central first-floor windows are both wider and set within complex eight part architraves.
 One might possibly have been a door at one time.
 The eastern doorway (now the entrance from the annex to the historic structure) led to a shed kitchen (12' x 15') attached on the north elevation.
-It was dismantled in the 1940's.
-Also added in the 40's was a casement window which now displays the history of the hotel.
-The boiler room, constructed in the 1940's just to the west of the "kitchen" door was demolished during the late 19801s.
-The boiler room was built to replace the "thimble" heating system.
-(In the "thimble" system, heat is created by wood stoves and transmitted through ducts in the chimney stack with smoke escaping through chimney flues.)
+It was dismantled in the 1940s.
+Also added in the 1940s was a casement window that now displays the history of the hotel.
+The boiler room, constructed in the 1940s just to the west of the "kitchen" door was demolished during the late 1980s.
+The boiler room was built to replace the "thimble" heating system (in the "thimble" system, heat is created by wood stoves and transmitted through ducts in the chimney stack with smoke escaping through chimney flues).
 The "new" chimney stack to transmit the coal produced heat was built adjacent to the original stack.

-The French doors leading to the patio were constructed in the 1970's renovation.
-There is only one piece of evidence of the original iron anchor beams on the north facade.
+The French doors leading to the patio were constructed in the 1970s renovation.
+Only one piece of evidence remains of the original iron anchor beams on the north facade.

 WEST ELEVATION